Pope John Paul II

 2. June 1979 – The Nine Days of John Paul II (George Weigel, EPPC, 2009).
 "Thirty years ago this week, the Bishop of Rome returned to Poland for the first time since his recent election to the papacy.
 America’s premier Cold War historian, John Lewis Gaddis of Yale, is not ambiguous in his judgment of what happened next: “When John Paul II kissed the ground at the Warsaw airport on June 2, 1979, he began the process by which communism in Poland — and ultimately everywhere — would come to an end.”
 Professor Gaddis is right: the Nine Days of John Paul II, June 2-10, 1979, were an epic moment on which the history of the twentieth century pivoted, and in a more humane direction."
 (Submitted on June 4, 2018.)

 Credits.
 This page was last revised on June 4, 2018.
-This page originally submitted on June 4, 2018, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 45 times since then.
+It was originally submitted on June 4, 2018, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 69 times since then and 7 times this year.
 Photos: 1, 2. submitted on June 4, 2018, by Andrew Ruppenstein of Sacramento, California.